amos-linux/amos-xfce-iso/README.md

 With that github you can build your own amos-xfce-iso

+If you need more software and maybe bspwm than there is NEMESIS in the .bin folder for you which will install nvidia bspwm and lots of apps !

 If you don't want to build it yourself you can download the iso also here :      https://drive.google.com/file/d/17KDGP9a-ebi2iaw_eb4IeAjN4kjDobb7/view?usp=sharing